fricciardi/datetime2/docs/index.rst

    interface

-The driving idea in the :mod:`datetime2` module is to detach operations on date or time from their representation in different cultures.
-After all, a day in history, or in future, is the same independently from the way it is represented, and the same is true also for time.
+Development of the :mod:`datetime2` module starts from the idea that a day in history or in future is the same independently from the way it is represented in different cultures.
+The module, indeed, detaches operations on dates from the representation, chosing for the base class a very simple definition.
+In the example below a :class:`Date` object is created, and it is then printed in two different representations:

-The example below shows how a precise date or time can have different representations, which are accessed as attributes of the object:

 .. doctest::